What to pack / Where to go / Before you go / Country summaries / On the road / Resources / Images / Links / Home

 *Miss at your peril: Kenya or Tanzania Safari and Islands - 'Highlight of Independent Travel'

 • Malawi MapIntro: Malawi lacks the high international profile enjoyed by many of the regions other countries, but it holds a reputation of almost legendary status among travellers.
 A reputation, that for many whom visit and want to do more than simply relax by the lake and/or don't have the time or equipment to trek is hard to substantiate.
 Yet in many respects Malawi could be seen as a perfect backpacking destination - it's cheap, compact, hassle-free and in most parts very beautiful.
 Known as the 'warm heart of Africa' (unfortunately since the end of dictatorship, a title that appears to be slipping), Malawi is best known for it's beautiful lake, bays and beaches.
-It's also one of the poorest countries in Africa which adds up to some very cheap travelling, however also translates to some more expensive prices (such as imported goods) than the countries GNP would indicate.
+It's also one of the poorest countries in Africa which adds up to some very cheap travelling, however also translates to some more expensive prices (such as imported goods) than the country's GNP would indicate.
 On the whole Malawi is cheap, but you can end up feeling that those items which are incredibly low in price (crafts aside) are of equally low quality.
 In addition when staying in one of the many lake resorts, good quality accommodation (often foreign owned) and food soon adds up.
 In short visiting Malawi with high expectations will no doubt lead to disappointment.
 Public transport can be hellish and incredibly slow plus some areas of the country are really very difficult to get to, normally requiring hiking without any support facilities.
 Nonetheless, if you just want to unwind from Africa, learn to dive, spend a few days on a boat or simply hang out in some great accommodation lakeside then it would be hard to be disappointed.

-• Lowlights: Transportation, poverty, the traveller resort nature of places like Nkhata and Candy Bay.
+Lowlights: Transportation, poverty, the traveller resort nature of places like Nkhata and Candy Bay.

 Not too long ago, Malawi was widely regarded to be the safest travel destination in the region.
-This unfortunately can no longer be still said.
+This unfortunately can no longer be said.
 That's not to say it should be compared to Nairobi or Jo'burg, it is just that travellers need to be alert to casual and armed theft (like anywhere else in Africa).

 Crime seems to be a greater problem than in cities at popular lakeside resorts, notably Nkhata Bay and Cape Maclear.
 Stay alert no matter how relaxed you feel, make sure your pockets don't have valuables in whilst swimming and especially guard your possessions during a ride on the Ilala ferry.